edina/nbexchange/README.md

 It's provides an external store for released & submitted assignments, and [soon] the feeback cycle.

 Following the lead of other Jupyter services, it is a `tornado` application.
 ## Compatibility

 This version is compatible with `nbgrader` >= 0.6.2

+# What's in the code

+This package contains three separate components:

+- There's the actual nbexchange app, the component that handles the exchange of assignments.
+  - It is, like much of the Jupyter ecosystem, a `tornado` application
+  - `nbexchange/app.py` is the main class for the service
+  - The handlers for the API calls all live in `nbexchange/handlers/`, and the authentication routine is in `nbexchange/handlers/auth/`
+- There's a suite of plugins for `nbgrader`, in the appropriately named `nbexchange/plugin/`.
+If/As nbgrader changes, these need to be changed to match.
+These get installed in a jupyter notebook, but don't care about Classic vs Lab
+- There's an additional extension for showing the _history_ of activity for a course / assignment.
+This is specific & unique to nbexchange.
+  - It gets installed in a jupyter notebook, and needs enabled as normal.
+  - It is only aware of the Classic interface, and does not work in the Lab UI.
+  - The notebook server-side (python code) is in `nbexchange/server_extensions/`
+  - The notebook client-side (javascript code) is in `nbexchange/nbextensions/nbexchange_history`

 # Documentation